 Without a partner, a doula (in my opinion) is a necessity.
 They are your roadmap to labor and birth.
 Even with a birth partner there, that person needs help supporting you as well — a birth doula can do that.
 She’s there to fully support the mother and help her have the best labor and birth experience possible.

-If a doula is out of your budget, you can hire a recently trained doula that might be able to assist you for free (so that she can gain more experience) or for a low fee.
+If a doula is out of your budget, you can hire a recently trained doula who might be able to assist you for free (so that she can gain more experience) or for a low fee.

 8. Be Positive